shobhitpuri/flutter-coding-tryout/README.md

   ![](https://user-images.githubusercontent.com/3515359/106870244-bc411f00-6685-11eb-9d98-457857fd29bb.png)

-  - **webP**: Instead of using `png` or `jpg` files, which were large, I convereted most of the background images to `webP`.
+  - **webP**: Instead of using `png` or `jpg` files, which were large, I converted most of the background images to `webP`.
 This reduced the load time and image size by multiple factors.

 ___